-- 85) A bowed-outward production possibilities curve demonstrates the concept of - A) constant opportunity costs as production shifts from the production of one good to the production of the other good. - B) decreasing opportunity costs as production shifts from the production of one good to the production of the other good. - C) increasing opportunity costs as production shifts from the production of one good to the production of the other good. - D) increasing opportunity costs at first but the opportunity costs steadily decrease as you move down along the curve.
+- 86) A bowed-outward production possibilities curve demonstrates the concept of - A) constant opportunity costs as production shifts from the production of one good to the production of the other good. - B) decreasing opportunity costs as production shifts from the production of one good to the production of the other good. - C) increasing opportunity costs as production shifts from the production of one good to the production of the other good. - D) increasing opportunity costs at first but the opportunity costs steadily decrease as you move down along the curve.

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

-86) The production possibilities curve for two products is bowed out because
+87) The production possibilities curve for two products is bowed out because